jordipbou/frMIDI/README.md

 # Changelog

+1.0.36 [2020/09/21] - Arrays are not accepted as MIDI messages now, only correct objects.
+It makes library easier and takes out a lot of checks for correct MIDI messages.
 1.0.35 [2020/09/20] - Added toMPE helper.
 Allows sending one channel inputs to MPE zone channels maintaining state of active notes.
 1.0.34 [2020/09/09] - When subscribing to an output, a correct MIDI message